After call with Putin, Macron convinced that ‘the worst is yet to come’ and Russia wants to take all of Ukraine

 “Attempts to gain time by dragging negotiations will only lead to additional requirements for Kyiv in our negotiating position,” Putin told Macron, according to the readout.

-A senior French official, speaking on the condition of anonymity because it is French government practice, said Putin’s remarks reflected a “determination to continue the military operation, and to continue it to the end.”
+A senior French official, speaking on the condition of anonymity because it is French government practice, said Putin’s remarks reflected a “determination to continue the military operation and to continue it to the end.”

-According to the Kremlin’s news service, Putin also took issue with an address to the nation Macron had given on Wednesday evening, in which he had condemned Putin’s “brutal attack” on Ukraine and said “Putin chose the war.”
+According to the Kremlin’s news service, Putin also took issue with an address to the nation Macron had given Wednesday, in which he had condemned Putin’s “brutal attack” on Ukraine and said “Putin chose the war.”

 In his speech, Macron had also said Putin’s claims that he wants to “denazify” Ukraine are “a lie” and “an insult to the history of Russia and Ukraine, to the memory of our elders who fought side by side against Nazism.”

-Responding directly to those comments on Thursday, the Kremlin news service said Putin disagreed “with many points” raised in Macron’s address, and he denied that Russia was behind the shelling of major Ukrainian cities — despite overwhelming evidence to the contrary.
+Responding directly to those comments Thursday, the Kremlin news service said Putin disagreed “with many points” raised in Macron’s address, and he denied that Russia was behind the shelling of major Ukrainian cities — despite overwhelming evidence to the contrary.

 Macron is the only Western leader who has been in consistent public contact with Putin since the invasion of Ukraine, in an effort the French presidency has described as an attempt to keep the doors to meaningful negotiations open.
-Putin and Macron also spoke on Monday, and last Thursday.
+Putin and Macron also spoke Monday and last Thursday.

 Before the invasion, Macron had led Western efforts to prevent an escalation of the crisis through diplomatic channels, traveling to Moscow last month to keep Putin engaged.
 Since mid-December, the two leaders have spoken over a dozen times, according to the French presidency.
-Macron has also been in frequent contact with Ukrainian President Volodymyr Zelensky — the last time on Thursday, following his call with Putin.
+Macron has also been in frequent contact with Ukrainian President Volodymyr Zelensky — the most recent time on Thursday, following his call with Putin.

-Robyn Dixon contributed to this report from Moscow and Claire Parker contributed from Washington.
+Robyn Dixon in Moscow and Claire Parker in Washington contributed to this report.